garethr/garethr.dev/content/about.md

 menu: "main"
 ---

 garethr.dev is the new blog of Gareth Rushgrove.
-I'm a professional technologists, mainly specialising in instrastructure, automation and information security.
+I'm a professional technologist, mainly specialising in instrastructure, automation and information security.

 I have previously worked as: